As more people stream video on the internet, the energy required for delivery increases.

 It gets better...

-Scenario 2: Data centers & CDNs vs. a low power UHF broadcast D2M for a 2-hour 1080p live stream, watched by 1,000 people in a small region
+Scenario 2: Data centers & CDNs vs. a low power UHF direct-to-mobile broadcast for a 2-hour 1080p live stream, consumed by 1,000 devices in a small region

-Using the same conservative energy use averages of 0.01 kWh for data centers and 0.11 kWh for data transmission, unicast transmission methods are still at a major disadvantage environmentally.
-For a 2-hour live stream, the energy usage equates to 0.24 kWh per device watching the live stream.
-Using a 3 kW ERP SISO broadcast with input power of just 0.009 kWh and electricity demand of 0.018 kWh for the duration of the 2-hour stream, regardless of how many devices are using the stream.
+Using the same conservative energy use averages as before: 0.01 kWh for data centers and 0.11 kWh for unicast data delivery per stream, a 2-hour live stream would require 0.24 kWh per stream.
+The SISO broadcast would have a 3 kW ERP with input power of just 0.009 kWh and electricity demand of 0.018 kWh for the duration of the 2-hour stream, regardless of how many devices are consuming the stream.
 At 1,000 concurrent devices, the data center and CDNs would use 240 kWh, while the broadcast would use only 0.018 kWh.
 This is a whoping 99.99% reduction in electricity use, and thus, a 99.99% decrease in CO₂ emmisions.
 With an average of 0.4 lbs CO₂ per kWh, unicast would emit 96 lbs of CO₂ into the atmosphere, whereas broadcast would emit just 0.12 ounces of CO₂.
 Since broadcast in this example is using extremely little power, 0-emission broadcast infrastructure is incredibly realistic.

 logo icon